 - Ontario Secondary School Diploma or equivalent (transcript required)*

 - Mature status student: Successful completion of entrance exam

 - English language proficiency or Ontario Grade 12 English or equivalent

 - Current Canada-wide criminal record clearance

-- Confidential current immunization report to be completed by a physician.
+- Current immunization report to be completed by a physician.

 - Students must be comfortable around needles and bodily fluids, and willing to perform and practice venipuncture on others (having any invasive procedure upon your person is not mandatory)

-*For information on upgrading one or more required courses, see Independent Learning Centre (ILC), funded by the Ministry of Education
+*For information on upgrading one or more required courses, please see the Independent Learning Centre (ILC), funded by the Ministry of Education

 Admission is competitive and meeting the minimum requirements does not ensure admission into the program.

 - Successful completion of the practicum (225 hours)